moby/moby/docs/userguide/networking/dockernetworks.md

 information on writing plugins, see [Extending Docker](../../extend/index.md) and [Writing a network driver plugin](../../extend/plugins_network.md).

+### Docker embedded DNS server

+Docker daemon runs an embedded DNS server to provide automatic service discovery for containers connected to user defined networks.
+Name resolution requests from the containers are handled first by the embedded DNS server.
+If the embedded DNS server is unable to resolve the request it will be forwarded to any external DNS servers configured for the container.
+To facilitate this when the container is created, only the embedded DNS server reachable at `127.0.0.11` will be listed in the container's `resolv.conf` file.
+More information on embedded DNS server on user-defined networks can be found in the [embedded DNS server in user-defined networks] (configure-dns.md)

-## Legacy links
+## Links

-Before the Docker network feature, you could use the Docker link feature to allow containers to discover each other and securely transfer information about one container to another container.
-With the introduction of Docker networks, you can still create links but they are only supported on the default `bridge` network named `bridge` and appearing in your network stack as `docker0`.
+Before the Docker network feature, you could use the Docker link feature to allow containers to discover each other.
+With the introduction of Docker networks, containers can be discovered by its name automatically.
+But you can still create links but they behave differently when used in the default `docker0` bridge network compared to user-defined networks.
+For more information, please refer to [Legacy Links](default_network/dockerlinks.md) for link feature in default `bridge` network and the [linking containers in user-defined networks](work-with-networks.md#linking-containers-in-user-defined-networks) for links functionality in user-defined networks.

-While links are still supported in this limited capacity, you should avoid them in preference of Docker networks.
-The link feature is expected to be deprecated and removed in a future release.

 ## Related information